jimmoffitt/rules-migrator/README.md

       + Rules API URL of your ```Target``` system.
       + Specify the ```write_mode```, either 'api' or 'file'.
     + See the [Configuration Details](#configuration-details) section for the details.

++ Note for Windows installs:
+  + May need to install the 'certified' gem (or add it to the Gemfile and run bundler), and add ```require 'certified'``` to the /common/restful.rb class.

 + To confirm everything is ready to go, you can run the following command:

     ```